scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 letting us move a bit better
 than a jellyfish.
 Humans have a long way to go, evolution-wise.

 The tensor mental model is powerful.
-We can classify the research from 10,000 brilliant minds and 100s of thousands of papers into four easy buckets:
+We can classify the research from thousands of teams into four easy buckets:

-1. Some researchers invent clever ways to represent our world with tensors.
+1. Some researchers invent clever ways to represent the world with tensors.

 2. Other scientists invent graphs, or ways to create graphs, for turning big tensors into small ones, or small ones into